Charter Review Commission schedules public hearings to gather citizen input before finalizing recommendations

-Lewis made a call to action on this matter a Community Not Commodity email newsletter he issued on Tuesday, the day after the Charter Revision Review Commission meeting.
+Lewis made a call to action on this matter a Community Not Commodity email newsletter he issued on Tuesday, the day after the Charter Review Commission.

 “The Planning Commission’s pro-land developer bias has skewed the review of CodeNEXT—the most significant municipal policy decision in three decades—and countless other land development matters.
 This is a conflict of interest that impacts every homeowner, renter, and business in Austin.”

 The newsletter asked recipients to call the mayor and council members and “demand a fix to this problem.”

 The second hot-button issue aired at Monday’s Commission meeting started when Deputy Auditor Jason Hadavi made a request for a Charter revision that would exempt all auditors and audit investigators from Municipal Civil Service.